Modular Homes vs Other Types of Factory Built Homes, Such as Manufactured Homes.

 Often, a crane is used to put the modular home back together.
 When the modular assembly of the home is complete, the home is hooked to utilities, and appointed with any additions, such as garage, carport, porch or decks.
 From there, the home is inspected and approved for its occupants.
 With a bit of landscaping, the modular home can fit seamlessly into a site-built residential neighborhood.

 What is the Difference Between a Modular and Manufactured Home and Other Types of Factory-Built Homes?

 A modular home is quite different in several ways from its factory-built counterparts.
 While all are built in climate-controlled conditions, a modular home is built whole and separated into modules for delivery and installation.
 On the other hand, new manufactured homes are built to federal HUD Code in one complete home section at a time.
 Those sections, or “floors”, are delivered whole and sometimes married with other whole sections to create multi-section homes.
-Multi-section homes often are called “double wide” or “triple wide”.
+Multi-section homes often are called “double-wide” or “triple-wide”.
 Park models are constructed to RV code, which legally makes it an automobile.
 The tiny home industry continues to evolve and has an emerging code and regulatory environment of its own.
-Take a look at a great blog from MHVillage’s Dawn Highhouse to learn more about definitions for modular, manufactured, park model and tiny homes.
+Take a look at our in-depth breakdown of the differences between modular and manufactured homes for additional definitions covering factory-built homes.